 Flag of Poland Poland

 Poland has been a State Party to the World Heritage Convention since 1976.
-With 17 inscribed properties, the country is one of the more prominent contributors to the World Heritage List.
+With 18 inscribed properties, the country is one of the more prominent contributors to the World Heritage List.
+Poland ranks 15th worldwide and 8th in Europe by number of World Heritage Sites.
 The majority of its sites are cultural properties, reflecting a strong emphasis on historical and architectural heritage.
 Some of these properties are shared with neighboring countries, demonstrating cooperation across borders in heritage conservation.

 Poland as a State Party to the World Heritage Convention